akumm2k/acim-happiness/README.md

 How to be happier?
 Ask questions from some student's percpective.

+## Charcater sugestion
+Forrest Gump (from Forrest Gump):
+Personality: Simple, sincere, and often unintentionally humorous with his straightforward observations.
+Example Questions:
+"Mama always said life is like a box of chocolates, but does more money mean sweeter happiness?"
+"If I keep running, will I find happiness or just get really tired?"

 ## Questions

 Where would he move? (gdp, ...) plots of Alen